-Breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, suck in the air. breathe, breathe, breathe, breathe, out, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe.
+Breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, suck in the air.
+Breathe, breathe, breathe, breathe, breathe, out.
+Breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe, breathe.
 You can do it.

 Instead I stayed.

 Eventually the breathing slowed, heart no longer pounding.
-Skin, flesh, face cooled.
+Skin, flesh, and face cooled.
 I sat still like all the other sixty-some meditators in this dharma hall.
 None of them questioned the truth of what was said.
-95% of them white.
-Please note: it’s no longer 95% of us white.
+Ninety-five percent of them white.
+Please note: it is no longer ninety-five percent of us white.
 With one swift comment, it had become us vs. them.
 The class divided and sliced apart: colonization re-established, and white supremacy reaffirmed.

 Silenced until my heart turned numb and mind insensitive.
 Remembering to tuck away what made me different.
 Safety first.